All Guides

 Choosing the right Game Management Unit (GMU) is the most important decision for a Colorado hunt.
 Here is how to think about it:

-Draw-Only Rifle Elk
+Draw-Only Or Limited Rifle Elk

 Physical Preparation and Altitude